Feature display and style

 In this topic

-When you add SAP Dashboards data to the map, Esri Maps for SAP BusinessObjects creates a layer that appears on the Contents pane and draws the data on the map using a default style.
-The style can be changed using the options on the Style pane.
+When you add MicroStrategy data to the map, Esri Maps for MicroStrategy creates a layer that appears in the Contents pane and draws the data on the map using a default style.
+The style can be changed using the options in the Style pane.

 How layers are drawn